latticetower/blog/_posts/2016-07-17-outreachy-report.md

 Month ago I wrote [a post]({% post_url 2016-06-15-outreachy-chasing-the-timeline %}){:target="_blank"} with current progress with my  [Outreachy](https://wiki.gnome.org/Outreachy){:target="_blank"} internship.

-Reality once again ruined my plans :) <!--break-->

-That's what I've done since June, 15th:
+Reality once again ruined my plans :) <!--break-->That's what I've done since June, 15th:

 {% gist latticetower/9224518427ab8e79da870c2c5430dd71 %}

 My initial timeline had pair of packages which made me do all these packages.
 `Predictprotein` package turned out to be a complex pipeline, which uses long list of other packages.
 There also was `disulfinder`, and `proftmb` - both programs by RostLab.

 `Predictprotein` raised millions of errors, and some of these errors appeared because of packages it depends on.
 I thought that it would be good to write tests to other RostLab packages, since they are all connected (some of them are dependencies for others).
-That's why I decided to write tests for [all packages in this directory](http://anonscm.debian.org/viewvc/debian-med/trunk/packages/rostlab/), and only after that to move forward.
+That's why I decided to write tests for [all packages in this directory](http://anonscm.debian.org/viewvc/debian-med/trunk/packages/rostlab/){:target="_blank"}, and only after that to move forward.

 I decided to skip some of them - for example, `pp-popularity-contest`, since it doesn't do anything biomedically significant, except sending usage reports to RostLab.
 I also skipped `pssh2` (because couldn't figure out for now how to get sources), `libai-fann-perl` (moved to Debian Perl Group), and tried to do my best to fix as many errors as I can and write as many tests as I can.

-When I was working on them, I learned about [`autopkgtest-pkg-perl`](https://pkg-perl.alioth.debian.org/autopkgtest.html), which helped me a lot.
+When I was working on them, I learned about [`autopkgtest-pkg-perl`](https://pkg-perl.alioth.debian.org/autopkgtest.html){:target="_blank"}, which helped me a lot.

 Some of these packages were written in fortran, and I was very grateful to my former scientific advisor for asking me to implement [old folding algorithm in Scala](https://github.com/biocad/sdr_tools){:target="_blank"} - because of that I already knew, how fortran code may look like (algorithm's parameters had readme file with small portions of fortran code) and I wasn't afraid of it :)